-Through the financial statement date, the Priests Plans have been funded by investment income on assets held by the Archdiocese, allocations from the Catholic Ministries Appeal, contributions and bequests, transfers from other unrestricted funds of the Archdiocese, and assessments from other participating institutions.
-Priests Plans' net expenses recorded in the Pastoral Center's financial statements for the years ended June 30, 2022 and 2021 were approximately \$507,000 and \$2,392,000, respectively.
-Based on information as of June 30, 2022 and 2021, the Pastoral Center's contributions represent more than 5% of total contributions received by the Plan.
+Through the financial statement date, the Priests Plans have been funded by investment income on assets held by the Priests Retirement Corporation (PRC), allocations from the Catholic Ministries Appeal, contributions and bequests, transfers from other unrestricted funds of the Archdiocese, and assessments from other participating institutions.
+The Pastoral Center contributed \$64,125 and \$117,375 to the Priests Plan during June 30, 2023 and 2022, respectively.
+Based on information as of June 30, 2023 and 2022, the Pastoral Center's contributions represent less than 5% of total contributions received by the Plan.

-NOTE 13 CONTINGENCIES
+NOTE 14 CONTINGENCIES